Compactifications of moduli spaces of K3 surfaces with a nonsymplectic involution: K3 surfaces with involution and -elementary lattices

 \subsection{Stable pair compactifications}

-We refer the reader to \cite{kollar2021families-of-varieties} for the definition of slc singularities and the existence of the KSBA compactifications of moduli spaces via KSBA stable pairs.
+We refer the reader to \cite{kollar2023families-of-varieties} for the definition of slc singularities and the existence of the KSBA compactifications of moduli spaces via KSBA stable pairs.

-In the case at hand, a stable pair $(X,\epsilon R)$ consists of a seminormal surface $X$ with only slc singularities (so in particular double normal crossing in codimension~$1$) with a trivial dualizing sheaf and an ample Cartier divisor $R$ which does not contain any log canonical centers of $X$.
+In the case at hand, a {\it stable pair} $(X,\epsilon R)$ consists of a seminormal surface $X$ with only slc singularities (in particular, double normal crossing in codimension~$1$) with a trivial dualizing sheaf and an ample Cartier divisor $R$ which does not contain any log canonical centers of $X$.
 For $0<\epsilon\ll1$ this pair is a KSBA stable pair, for all small enough $\epsilon$ bounded in terms $R^2$.
 For fixed $R^2$ there exists a projective moduli space for such pairs.
-For full details of this case we refer the reader to \cite{alexeev2019stable-pair} and \cite{alexeev2020compactifications-moduli}.
+For full details, see \cite{alexeev2019stable-pair} and \cite{alexeev2020compactifications-moduli}.